AdamBrodzinski/react-ive-meteor/readme.md

 <br><br>

 Building a realtime backend for React can be difficult.
-Meteor makes it easy to have an app with [optimistic UI updating][blogopp] with realtime data updates (view updates as DB records change).
+Meteor makes it easy to build an app with [optimistic UI updating][blogopp] and realtime data streaming (view updates as DB records change).

 **TL;DR**